 Sleep Training Research

-Methods devised to 'sleep train' babies vary widely, however they can be thought of as falling broadly into two groups:
+The methods devised to 'sleep train' babies vary widely, however, they can be thought of as falling broadly into two groups:

 - Methods designed to treat existing 'sleep problems': These include 'extinction' methods (more commonly known as Cry-It-Out and Controlled Crying), and are designed to prevent a baby being 'rewarded' with parents' attention for crying whilst settling to sleep, or on waking during the night.
 Other methods which fall into this category include Scheduled Awakenings, and 'Gradual Withdrawal'.